BiodiversityDataScienceCorp/Instructional-Pedagogy/2-1-learning-goals.md

 ## Objectives

 + Describe the process of reverse instructional design
-+ Explain the levels of Bloom’s taxonomy
++ Explain the levels of Bloom's taxonomy
 + Apply Bloom's taxonomy to craft learning objectives for lesson
++ Describe strategies for assessing learning goals for just-in-time feedback

 ## Overview